xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-020.md

 In this lesson, we'll explore how to implement multi-user collaborative editing functionality.

 -   Classification and implementation of CRDTs
+-   Using Loro / Yjs and [BroadcastChannel] to simulate collaboration on localhost
--   An example of collaborative editing using Loro
+-   Using [liveblocks] to implement collaborative editing between servers and multiple clients
--   End-to-End encrypted CRDTs
+-   End-to-end encrypted CRDTs
 -   Implementation of multiplayer cursors

 ## CRDT {#crdt}